Ph.D.: University of California, Irvine (2012)

 California State University, Long Beach

 Shakespeare and Trump.
-Philadelphia, PA: Temple University Press, forthcoming in April 2020.
+Philadelphia, PA: Temple University Press, 2020.

 Shakespeare and Game of Thrones.
-New York, NY: Routledge, forthcoming.
+New York, NY: Routledge, 2021.

 “‘Redeeming time’: The Dramatization of Desistance in 1 Henry IV.”
 Shakespeare On Stage and Off.
 Ed.
 Kenneth Graham and Alysia Kolentsis.
 Kingston, Ontario: McGill-Queen's University Press, 2019.
 139-55.